patriciamespert/GeeksHubs-01-reto-website-responsive/README.md

 ### Dependencies

-* This site had been built entirely with Ubuntu 20.04 os
+* This site had been built entirely using Windows 10 Pro

 ### Executing program